-This information is for current and prospective EU students.
+This information is for current and prospective EU, EEA and Swiss students.

-The UK left the European Union on 31 January 2020.
-From 1 February 2020 the UK entered a transition period which will end on 31 December 2020.
-This information sets out advice for current and prospective EU students following Brexit.
+The UK left the European Union on 31 January 2020 and entered a transition period, this ended on 31 December 2020.
+This information sets out advice for current and prospective students from the EU, Switzerland, Norway, Iceland or Liechtenstein following Brexit.

-Remaining in the UK after 31 December 2020
+Remaining in the UK if you were living in the UK before 31 December 2020

-If you are an EU national already resident in the UK and want to stay beyond 31 December 2020, we recommend that you apply for the EU Settlement Scheme if you are eligible.
+If you are from the EU, Switzerland, Norway, Iceland or Liechtenstein and were already resident in the UK before 31 December 2020, we recommend that you apply for the EU Settlement Scheme if you are eligible.

-The deadline for applying for EU settlement is 30 June 2021.
+The deadline for applying for EU settlement is 30 June 2021, however, we recommend that you apply as soon as possible, particularly if you will travel between 1 January 2021 and 30 June 2021, to ensure that you are not considered under the new rules when you return to the UK.
 The application process is straightforward and free.
 Depending on how long you have been in the UK you will get either pre-settled status, which allows you to stay for a further 5 years from that date or settled status, which allows you to stay in the UK for as long as you like.

 If you wish to apply for EU settlement, please follow the steps below:

-1) prepare your supporting documents: if you don't have a National Insurance number and/or haven't been working in the UK for 5 years you will need to obtain a student status letter to prove when you commenced studies (to show that you were living in the UK before Brexit) OR any other documents to show that you were living here if you moved to the UK before you started your studies.
+1) prepare your supporting documents: if you don't have a National Insurance number and/or haven't been working in the UK for 5 years you will need to obtain a student status letter to prove when you commenced studies (to show that you were living in the UK before 1 January 2021) OR any other documents, such as a tenancy agreement, to show that you were living here if you moved to the UK before you started your studies.